NU-CUCIS/ml-iter-additive/README.md

 #### Core Files
 - additive_util.py: Core utility file for processing additive data
 - create_db_iter_ml.py: Utility file for creating database for iterative modeling
-- predict_additive.py : Utility and Test file for machine learning on additive Data
+- predict_additive.py : Utility and test file for machine learning on additive Data

 #### Notebooks
 - analyze&prepare_data.ipynb: Analyze the FEM data and convert it into a structured dataset